-- 9.3.3.2 One Permanent Opening Method.
+9.3.3.2\ One Permanent Opening Method.
 One permanent openings, commencing within 12 in.
 (300 mm) of the top of the enclosure, shall be provided.
 The appliance shall have clearances of at least 1 in.
 (25 mm) from the sides and back and 6 in.
 (150 mm) from the front of the appliance.
-The opening shall directly communicate with the outdoors or shall communicate through a vertical or horizontal duct to the outdoors or spaces that freely communicate with the outdoors (see Figure A.9.3.3.2) and shall have a minimum free area of the following: - (1) 1 in.2/3000 Btu/hr (700 mm2 per kW) of the total input rating of all appliances located in the enclosure, and - (2) Not less than the sum of the areas of all vent connectors in the space.
+The opening shall directly communicate with the outdoors or shall communicate through a vertical or horizontal duct to the outdoors or spaces that freely communicate with the outdoors (see Figure A.9.3.3.2) and shall have a minimum free area of the following:

-NOTE: The single opening must have a free area of not less than one square inch per 3000 BTU of the total input rating of all equipment in the enclosure, but not less than the sum of the areas of all vent connectors in the confined space.
+- 1 in./3000 Btu/hr (700 mm per kW) of the total input rating of all appliances located in the enclosure, and - (2) Not less than the sum of the areas of all vent connectors in the space.